 - mechanization of the process of finding a proof of termination by using the appropriate instance of the dependency pair framework (including processors for the SCC treatment, narrowing, instantiation, subterm criterion, reduction pairs with usable rules, RPOs, etc.).

-- Polynomial constraint solving using SAT/SMT and CSP techniques (Multisolver).
+- Polynomial constraint solving using SAT/SMT and CSP techniques (Multisolver and Barcelogic).

 The application is written in Haskell and has been developed with GHC, a popular Haskell compiler.
 The web interface is intended to provide a simplified use of the tool and the techniques which can be useful for teaching purposes (for instance, we provide direct access to RPO, polynomial and DP-termination proofs which can be conveniently parameterized).